gmazzap/Hierarchy/README.md

 } );
 ```

-## `Introducing Template Loaders
+## Introducing Template Loaders

-After a template is found with any of the finder, `QueryTemplate` has to "load" it.+
+After a template is found with any of the finder, `QueryTemplate` has to "load" it.

 By default, loading is just a `require` wrapped by `ob_start()` / `ob_get_clean()` so that the template
 content is just returned as is.